 Increasingly, patients are travelling from Indiana, Wisconsin, Michigan, Ohio, Tennessee, Kentucky and Missouri to obtain abortion care with FPA.
 If you are travelling to Chicago from out of the area and you need to make overnight accommodations, we have obtained a discounted rate at a hotel just a block away from our office.
 Click the icon below for more information and to check rates.

-You will be in the procedure suite about 10-15 minutes.
-A licensed CRNA (certified registered nurse anesthetist) will administer sedation and a licensed medical doctor who is board certified in OB/GYN will perform the abortion by gently removing the contents of the uterus using vacuum aspiration.
+You will be in the procedure suite for about 10-15 minutes.
+A licensed CRNA (certified registered nurse anesthetist) will administer sedation and a licensed medical doctor will perform the abortion by gently removing the contents of the uterus using vacuum aspiration.

-Patients who are asleep for the procedure will not feel any pain or discomfort.
-Patients who are awake for the procedure should expect to feel cramping and discomfort for about 5-7 minutes during surgery.
+Patients who are asleep for the procedure will not feel any cramping or discomfort.
+Patients who are awake for the procedure should expect to feel strong cramping and discomfort for about 5-7 minutes during the procedure.

 After you leave the recovery room, we will offer you a light snack.
-Our staff will explain your post-operative care.
-Before you are discharged to your driver, you will receive your medications to take home.
+Our staff will explain your post-operative care and medications.

-You should rest for the remainder of the day after your procedure.
-You are able to go to work or school the next day, unless the doctor has provided you special instructions.
+You are able to go back to work or school the next day, unless the doctor has provided you special instructions.
 We can provide a confidential doctor’s excuse if needed.